Daivar/Orders_by_country/README.md

 5. What else could you tell about sales from given data sample?

-By cheking max orders for each month it's sales for leagal customers dominating:
+By cheking max orders for each month - sales for leagal customers are dominating:

 ![image](https://user-images.githubusercontent.com/34160094/154795868-964fed8f-eea0-42e6-86a8-33cec1ae6bd0.png)